bernadette-eu/Bernadette/cran-comments.md

       sub-directories of 1Mb or more:
         libs  59.0Mb
       ```
-    - NOTE 3 - GNU make is needed for handling the Makevars files that rstantools uses to compile the packages Stan models.
+    - NOTE 3 - **GNU make is needed for handling the Makevars files that rstantools uses to compile the packages Stan models.
 It’s fairly commonly used for R packages with more complex Makefile needs.
-See [this](https://discourse.mc-stan.org/t/using-rstan-in-an-r-package-generates-r-cmd-check-notes/26628) Stan Forums thread.
+See [this](https://discourse.mc-stan.org/t/using-rstan-in-an-r-package-generates-r-cmd-check-notes/26628) Stan Forums thread.**

       ```
       * checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.
       ```
-    - NOTE 4 - This note is unrelated to the Bernadette package:
+    - NOTE 4 - **This note is unrelated to the Bernadette package.**
       ```
       * checking HTML version of manual ...
 NOTE Skipping checking HTML validation: no command 'tidy' found